 Meditation Reduced The Opioid Dose She Needs To Ease Chronic Pain By 75%

-There's new evidence that mind-body interventions can help reduce pain in people who've been taking prescription opioids — and lead to reductions in the drug's dose.
+There's new evidence that mind-body interventions can help reduce pain in people who have been taking prescription opioids — and lead to reductions in the drug's dose.

 In a study published this month in JAMA Internal Medicine, researchers reviewed evidence from 60 studies that included about 6,400 participants.
 They evaluated a range of strategies, including meditation, guided imagery, hypnosis and cognitive behavioral therapy.